 “I’m good enough, I’m worth it.”
-Two small phrases that jumped out at me when Candice Brown won Bake Off last night.
+Two small phrases that jumped out at me when Candice Brown won Bake Off.

 I rarely watch programs like this and it’s even rarer that I watch the final live (iPlayer is my best friend when it comes to television) but I’m so pleased I caught this one.